 The SIG will operate in accordance with the Articles of Association and all relevant IHTSDO regulations, policies and procedures.

-In accordance with the Articles and ways of working of the IHTSDO, the activities of the Insert name SIG shall be open, fair and transparent.
+In accordance with the Articles and ways of working of the IHTSDO, the activities of the IPaLM SIG shall be open, fair and transparent.

 Participation